CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ##### PGBouncer

-It is possible for the sql_exporter to connect directly to pgBouncer to collect metrics.
+It is possible for sql_exporter to connect directly to pgBouncer to collect metrics.
 Specific settings must be used and the example sql_exporter configuration and relevant collection file(s) have these settings enabled.
 Please refer to those files.

 #### Enable Services